mozilla/uniffi-rs/docs/diplomat-and-macros.md

 }
 ```

-Might be enough for the generation of the Rust scaffolding - in UniFFI's case, all we really need
+might be enough for the generation of the Rust scaffolding - in UniFFI's case, all we really need
 is an implementation of `uniffi::RustBufferViaFfi` which is easy to derive, and UniFFI can
-generate code which assumes that exists, much like it does now.
+generate code which assumes that exists much like it does now.
-However, the problems are in the foreign bindings, because, eg, those foreign bindings do not know
+However, the problems are in the foreign bindings, because those foreign bindings do not know
 the names and types of the struct elements without re-parsing every bit of Rust code with those
 annotations.
 As discussed below, re-parsing this code might be an option if we help Uniffi to
 find it, but asking UniFFI to parse this and all dependent crates to auto-discover them